IkChristine/Cervical-Cancer-Risk-Prediction-Using-XGBoost/README.md

 ![image](https://github.com/IkChristine/Cervical-Cancer-Risk-Prediction-Using-XGBoost/assets/104997783/629317f6-4b78-4e6a-8e2e-1ae2bb9eda37)

-After the Model was retrainied with 10X the number of estimators and tree depth model = xgb.XGBClassifier(learning_rate = 0.1, max_depth = 50, n_estimators = 100)
+After the model was retrainied with 10X the number of estimators and tree depth model = xgb.XGBClassifier(learning_rate = 0.1, max_depth = 50, n_estimators = 100)

-* The retrained achieved a 98.8% accuracy on the training data
+* The retrained model achieved a 98.8% accuracy on the training data
 * a 94% accuracy score on testing data
 * it remained at 96% predicton score for class 0, but increased to a 57% precision score for class 1
 * It increased to 98% recall score for class 0 and decreased to a 36% recall score for class 1